pfertyk/blog/content/008-asyncio-context-manager-testing.md

 >                   json = await resp.json()
 E                   TypeError: object dict can't be used in 'await' expression
 ```

+Using `side_effect` turns our `json` method into a normal function, while it should be a coroutine.
+To fix this, we can use `CoroutineMock`:

 ```python
 from asynctest import CoroutineMock, MagicMock, patch